 See the behind the scenes process it takes to make a 3D animated short film!
 This blog is to show the production development process for my senior film, A Cat’s Tale!
-(Still in production) More work to come!
+With the help of 43 people from 6 countries the film was finally finished in 2018!
+It received 9 film festival awards and was published online in 2020.
 Scroll down to see more.
 Thanks for visiting!

 Some of the notes I made for my composer Cameron Munoz on the score of my film.
 So much of film-making is just talking and communicating your idea to others which is sooo much harder than it sounds!
 You also have to come to compromises with original vision which was hard to learn, but when let go, Cameron did even better than I could have imagined!
 You can listen to more of his work below: